lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

 1. The property's setter is called.
 1. The setter calls the component's `requestUpdate` method.
 1. The property's old and new values are compared.
+    -  By default Lit uses a strict inequality test to determine if the value has changed (that is `newValue !== oldValue`).
-If the property has a `hasChanged` function, it's called with the property's old and new values.
+    -  If the property has a `hasChanged` function, it's called with the property's old and new values.
 1. If the property change is detected, an update is scheduled asynchronously.
 If an update is already scheduled, only a single update is executed.
 1. The component's `update` method is called, reflecting changed properties to attributes and re-rendering the component's templates.

+Note that if you mutate an object or array property, it won't trigger an update, because the object itself hasn't changed.
+For more information, see [Mutating object and array properties](#mutatingobjectandarrayproperties).

 There are many ways to hook into and modify the reactive update cycle.
 For more information, see [Reactive update cycle](/docs/components/lifecycle/#reactive-update-cycle).

 For more information about property change detection, see [Customizing change detection](#haschanged).

+### Mutating object and array properties

+Mutating an object or array doesn't change the object reference, so it won't trigger an update.
+You can handle object and array properties in one of two ways:

+-   Treat objects and arrays as immutable.
+For example, to remove an item from `myArray`, construct a new array:

+    ```js
+    this.myArray = [...this.myArray.slice(0, indexToRemove),
+                    ...this.myArray.slice(indexToRemove+1)];
+    ```

+    While this example is simple, using immutable data patterns with deeply nested objects can be complicated and error-prone, unless you're using an immutable data library like [Immer](https://immerjs.github.io/immer/).

+-   Call `requestUpdate()` to trigger an update directly.

+    ```js
+    this.myArray.splice(indexToRemove, 1);
+    this.requestUpdate();
+    ```

+    When called with no arguments, `requestUpdate()` schedules an update, without calling a `hasChanged()` function.

 ## Attributes {#attributes}